attic-stuff/crocotile-threedee-utilities-for-gamemaker/readme.md

 > whenever you do a non uniform scale transform on a vertex buffer, the winding order of the vertices will be the wrong way! uh oh! so if you scale something on like one axis by -1 or whatever then u will need this.

 i definitely plan to add more to this as i go, for example: rounding vertices off to be only integer positions and things like that.

+### some general notes
+- crocotile3d's upvector and handedness cannot change, even if you alter these in the settings the exported obj will respect the default crocotile camera. you will need conversions!
+- gamemaker is weird with the v component of uvs, you will generally end up pulling a 1-v to get the correct v coordinate; these functions handle it for u though.
+- i don't use materials so you're on your own there homie